philschonholzer/electron_pouch/README.md

 This is a demo app that integrates PouchDB with Electron.

-It shows how to use any of the following PouchDB adapters:
+It shows how to use any of the following PouchDB adapters: IndexedDB and WebSQL (browser-style) or LevelDB (Node-style).

-* IndexedDB
-* WebSQL
-* LevelDB

 The app looks like this: